JetBrains/intellij-sdk-docs/topics/ui/controls/got_it_tooltip.md

 Note that adding a timeout automatically hides the Got It button.<br/><br/>

-<b>Implementation.</b> Default timeout duration is 5 seconds.
+**Implementation:** Default timeout duration is 5 seconds.
 A custom duration can be set:

 ```java
 new GotItTooltip("refactorings", "Press Tab to show options", project)